- Popular Searches

 History of Commercial Music

-The study of commercial music from vaudeville to the internet and beyond, with an emphasis on music technology and how it has enabled the music industry and commercial music to explore ever-expanding paths.
+This course is a study of commercial music from vaudeville to the Internet and beyond with an emphasis on music technology and how it has enabled the music industry and commercial music to explore ever-expanding paths.

 Commercial Music Lab